 Small but mighty, Costa Rica is densely packed with gorgeous landscapes and adventure activities to enjoy.
 If you only have three days to spare, you'll have to be strategic about how to spend your time, as roads may be rough and travel will likely take longer than you anticipate.
-These itineraries are all doable in a short stay without spending too much time in a car or bus.
+These itineraries are all doable in a short stay without spending too much time in a car.

 It's important to take the weather into account, too.
 Generally speaking, the visitor-friendly dry season runs from January to April in the Central Valley and the Pacific region.
 The Caribbean region is fairly wet most of the year but offers a dry and sunny period from September to October.
 Considering regional practicalities and weather, read on for three possible ways to spend a weekend in Costa Rica.